Dennis-van-Gils/DvG_Arduino_lock-in_amp/README.md

 ### Pin-out
 ```
-A0: analog out, REF_X, with respect to GND
+A0: analog out, REF_X with respect to AGND
-A1: + differential in
+A1: differential analog in, SIG_I+
-A2: - differential in
+A2: differential analog in, SIG_I-
 ```